 Blocklist rules are evaluated on every request before routing runs.
 There are two rule types:

 Each org can have up to 100 rules.
-Block rules always win over pin rules - if the same customer and model combination is both pinned-allowed and explicitly blocked, the request is blocked.
+Block rules always win over pin rules.
+If the same customer and model combination is both pinned-allowed and explicitly blocked, the request is blocked.

 Blocklist rules run on the data-plane hot path.
 A change in the dashboard syncs to the data plane within seconds and takes effect on the next request.